ugr-sail/sinergym/docs/source/pages/output.rst

     - ``best_model.zip``.
 This file contains the best model obtained during the training process.
 It is saved in a compressed format.

-    - ``mean.txt`` and ``var.txt``.
-Same as the files in the root directory, these files contain the mean and variation values for calibration of normalization in observation space, but for best model evaluation moments.
+    - ``mean.txt``, ``var.txt`` and ``count.txt``.
+Same as the files in the root directory, these files contain the count, mean and variation values for calibration of normalization in observation space, but for best model evaluation moments.

     - ``evaluation_summary.csv``.
 This file contains the evaluation summaries in CSV format.
 The structure of this file is defined by the ``LoggerEvalCallback`` class.